finleywilliamsonV/EmojisInSpace/README.md

 # EmojisInSpace
-Join Clyde Panther as you fight through the raucous horde of emoji minions, defeat Boss Kitty, and restore peace to the stars!
+Join Clyde Panther and fight through the raucous horde of emoji minions, defeat Boss Kitty, and restore peace to the stars!

 Website: https://EmojisIn.Space